 □ Phoenix Mars Scout (2007): The first in a planned series of competitively selected NASA Mars Scout missions, Phoenix will land in icy soils near the north polar ice cap of Mars and explore the history of the water in these soils while checking for organic chemicals and monitoring polar climate.
 It is scheduled to launch in August 2007 and land in May 2008.
 The stationary lander will operate for up to three months.
 Its robotic arm is designed to dig a trench up to half a meter (20 inches) deep and deliver samples from it to an onboard laboratory to analyze the samples' chemistry and physical properties.
 The mission will serve as NASA's first exploration of this ice-rich region and renew the search for carbon-bearing compounds, last attempted by the Viking landers of the 1970s.
 The Phoenix mission plan, developed by a team led by a University of Arizona scientist, was one of 25 proposals submitted to become the first Mars Scout mission.
 NASA selected Phoenix from among four finalist proposals in 2003.
-Major roles for Mars Reconnaissance Orbiter will be to provide additional information for characterizing potential landing sites for Phoenix and, in 2008, to serve as the primary communications relay for Phoenix.
+A major role for Mars Reconnaissance Orbiter in 2008 will be to serve as the primary communications relay for Phoenix.

 □ Mars Science Laboratory (2009): This NASA mission will use precision landing technologies to put a roving science laboratory at a selected site on Mars with a payload of science instruments more than 10 times as massive as those of earlier Mars rovers.
 The laboratory is designed to operate for more than a Martian year (687 Earth days) and travel across a much greater range than previous rovers.
-To help scientists assess whether the landing area ever had or still has environmental conditions favorable to microbial life, the rover will analyze dozens of samples scooped from the soil and cored from rocks, with instruments typically found in Earth-based science laboratories but miniaturized to be carried inside the rover.
+To help scientists assess whether the landing area ever had or still has environmental conditions favorable to microbial life, the rover will analyze dozens of samples scooped from the soil and cored from rocks.
 Instruments have been selected that could identify and inventory the chemical building blocks of life in the samples and identify features that may show effects of biological processes.
 The mission will mark major advances in measurement capabilities and surface access.
-It will demonstrate technologies for accurate landing that will be necessary for sending later missions to sites that are scientifically compelling but difficult to reach, and it will prove techniques that will contribute to human landing systems.
+It will demonstrate technologies for accurate landing that will be necessary for sending later missions to sites that are scientifically compelling but difficult to reach.

 □ Additional Mars Scouts (2011 and later): Mars Scouts are competitively proposed missions intended to supplement and complement, at relatively low cost, the core missions of NASA's Mars Exploration Program.
 Phoenix is the first.
-The next round of proposals and selection targets a launch in 2011.
+The next round of proposals and selection targets a launch no sooner than 2011.

-□ Beyond 2011: For the second decade of this century, NASA is planning additional missions to examine the geological record, environmental conditions and potential for habitability at selected sites on Mars, possibly including extended surface operations and subsurface exploration.
-The flexible program includes many options driven by the discoveries of missions such as Mars Reconnaissance Orbiter and Mars Science Laboratory, and technology developments such as life-detection investigations and drilling to reach underground sites.
+□ Beyond 2011: For the second decade of this century, NASA proposes additional missions to examine the geological record and current environment at selected sites on Mars, possibly including extended surface operations, deep-drilling or the first mission to return samples from Mars.
+The flexible program includes many options.
+Scientists and mission planners foresee technology development providing advanced capabilities, such as life-detection investigations, drilling to reach underground sites, a Mars ascent vehicle and a rendezvous in Mars orbit.